 That is totally disingenuous.
 I cannot control any of the Senators' individual contributions.

 I am sorry.

-Five Senators raised today the issue of the nursing dispute.
+Five Senators raised the issue of the nurses dispute.
 I will make the same point I made last week and the whole time.
-All of us value, respect and admire the work being done in our hospitals and healthcare system by our nurses.
+All of us value, respect and admire the work being done in hospitals and the healthcare system by nurses.
 Not one person I know of wants to see any person, be it a nurse, teacher, porter or bus driver, on strike.
 Today there is a pathway to reopen the talks between all sides.
 I hope those concerned can re-engage and have meaningful dialogue.
-Despite the one-dimensional view of Senator Gavan on the public sector pay agreement, we cannot have a free-for-all around public sector pay.
+Despite the one-dimensional view of Senator Gavan on the public sector pay agreement, we cannot have a free-for-all on public sector pay.

 The Minister is in breach.

 One cannot have a free-for-all.
 That might be the model Sinn Féin might like to have and subscribe to, but one cannot have a free-for-all.
 There is one public sector pay deal.
 There is a knock-on effect if it is breached for one union.